holoviz-topics/panel-chat-examples/docs/index.md

 git clone https://github.com/holoviz-topics/panel-chat-examples
 cd panel-chat-examples
 pip install hatch
+# Set the OPENAI_API_KEY environment variable
 hatch run panel-serve
 ```

 Note the default installation is not optimized for GPU usage.
-To enable GPU support for local
+To enable GPU
-models (i.e. not OpenAI), install `ctransformers` with the proper backend and modify the
+support for local models (i.e. not OpenAI), install `ctransformers` with the
-scripts configs' accordingly, e.g. `n_gpu_layers=1` for a single GPU.
+proper backend and modify the scripts configs' accordingly, e.g.
+`n_gpu_layers=1` for a single GPU.

 ## Basics